 - Pour cheesecake batter into your frozen crust.

-- Drop springform pan onto the counter a few times to ensure there are not air pockets.
+- Drop the springform pan (i used a 6") onto the counter a few times to ensure there are no air pockets.

 - Pour 1 cup of water into your pot.